sohamgoswami07/Email-Snap/README.md

 # Email-Snap (Chrome Extension)
-The **Gmail Email Template Downloader** is a Chrome extension that allows users to easily download email templates from Gmail.
+**Email Snap** is a Chrome extension that allows users to easily download email templates from Gmail.
 This tool is particularly useful for marketers, designers, and professionals who want to reuse or analyze email templates.

 ## Features
 - Extracts and downloads email templates from Gmail.